Ketamine has two enantiomers known as esketamine and arketamine. Arketamine seems to be more potent and long-lasting antidepressant effects.

 Moreover, it's interesting to know that S-ketamine performs better in patients who experience adverse effects with racemic ketamine.
 S-ketamine has better tolerability without compromising antidepressant effects.

-Isha Health provides online ketamine-assisted psychotherapy in the comfort and privacy of your home.
-Our dedicated team of experienced health professionals helps you go through the ketamine journey safely and effectively.
+Isha Health provides online ketamine therapy in the comfort and privacy of your home.
+Our dedicated team of experienced health professionals helps you go through the ketamine treatment safely and effectively.

 Click here to start your personalized and customized online ketamine therapy session.
 Our board-certified doctor will create a personalized treatment plan and provide unlimited check in while you go through this treatment.